 - A. Administration: The Public Works Department shall assist the Planning Director and Board of Commissioners in the above Purposes & Intention.
 Additionally, an advisory board(s) shall assist in the periodic review and update of the standards in this section.
-As needed, the Planning Director may allocate responsibilities to town staff, authorized representatives, and/or the Arborist (as defined below) in order to administer this ordinance. - B. Arborist: The town shall retain one or more certified arborists ("Arborist") to assist with maintaining a town-wide tree inventory, developing and approving plans for the development of property (both public and private) consistent with the provisions of this ordinance, conducting inspections, and such other matters related to the administration of this ordinance as the Planning Director may request.
-The fees and expense of the Arborist may be paid by the town from amounts available in the Tree Fund.
+As needed, the Planning Director may allocate responsibilities to town staff, authorized representatives, and/or the Arborist (as defined below) in order to administer this ordinance. - B. Arborist: The town may retain one or more certified arborists ("Arborist") to assist with maintaining a town-wide tree inventory, developing and approving plans for the development of property (both public and private) consistent with the provisions of this ordinance, conducting inspections, and such other matters related to the administration of this ordinance as the Planning Director may request.